space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Darwin's Finches**: An example of natural selection.
 - **Predator-Prey Relationships**: An example of coevolution.
 - **Allopatric Speciation**: Speciation occurring through geographic isolation.
+- **Adaptive Radiation**: Rapid evolution of diversely adapted species from a common ancestor.
+- **Sexual Selection**: Evolutionary changes based on mate choice.
+- **Genetic Drift**: Random changes in allele frequencies in a population.
+- **Gene Flow**: Transfer of genetic variation from one population to another.
+- **Artificial Selection**: Human-directed breeding of plants and animals.
+- **Hybridization**: Crossing of two different species or varieties to produce hybrids.

 ## Part II: Human Sign Systems